diegomarquez/game-builder/README.md

 ###### Current TODO List:

 - Tag game-builder and set as default option in generator
-    - Handle Adding and removing of renderer in a similar fashion to other components
-    - When creating the component pools, infer the amounts from the configurations on the game object pool
     - Add additional debug drawing to game_object
         * global transformed position